How AI is being used to lighten the load on painful knees

 HTO has a 30-year history but the new software allows for a level of patient-specific precision that makes a huge difference to patient outcomes.

-It was used in collaboration with Associate Professor Paul Monk, an orthopaedic surgeon at Auckland Hospital and associate professor at the ABI.
+It was used in collaboration with Associate Professor Paul Monk of the ABI, who is an orthopaedic surgeon at Auckland Hospital.
 “This is a game-changer,” he says.

 Our first few patients were back walking independently within a few weeks, whereas this procedure typically requires six weeks on crutches before a patient is able to walk.